GGST/FAQ

 How do I stop getting hit?

-Why does the announcer keep saying "Danger"?
+Why does the announcer keep saying "DANGER"?

 Do throws whiff on crouching characters?/Why did my throw whiff?

 Throws in Guilty Gear -Strive- do not whiff on crouching opponents.
 Throws and command throws can whiff for a variety of reasons.
 If you whiffed a throw when you were in range, your opponent probably had throw invincibility while your throw was active.
-See this page for an overview of situations where characters cannot be grabbed.
+See this page for an overview of situations where characters cannot be thrown.

-Is X an invulnerable reversal-safe meaty setup?
+Is X an invincible reversal-safe meaty setup?

-Unless it's a safejumpA very well-timed jump attack on a character who is rising from a knockdown.
+Unless it's a safe jump A very well-timed jump attack on a character who is rising from a knockdown.
 Your goal is to attack extremely close to when you land so that, if the character performs an invincible reversal attack, you will land and be able to block.
 The opponent is then forced to block your jumping attack, since reversaling doesn't work, which will give you some nice pressure and hopefully an opening. or a disjoint, probably not.

-In order to meatyHitting an opponent to cover the moment as they lose invincibility.
-The most common one is performing an attack early on okizeme to gain frame advantage and bait reversals. an opponent's wakeup and still recover in time to block invulnerable reversalsNo results, a perfectly timed last active frame meaty attack must have recovery frames equal to or less than the reversal's startup -2 frames.
-For example, a move with a recovery of 8 frames (most 5Ps have 8f or more recovery frames) can only safe meaty 10F startup reversals when perfectly timed.
-Reversals with a startup of 9 frames (Most reversal supers and fast DPs) cannot be safe meatied by the majority of 5Ps.
+In order to meaty Hitting an opponent to cover the moment as they lose invincibility.
+The most common one is performing an attack early on okizeme to gain frame advantage and bait reversals. an opponent's wake-up and still recover in time to block an invincible reversal To perform an attack as soon as possible after getting knocked down or leaving hitstun/blockstun., a perfectly timed last active frame meaty attack must have recovery frames equal to or less than the reversal's start-up -2 frames.
+For example, a move with a recovery of 8 frames (most 5Ps and 2Ps have 8 or more recovery frames) can only safe meaty 10F start-up reversals when perfectly timed.
+Reversals with a start-up of 9 frames (most fast DP Dragon Punch A move that has invulnerability during its startup, long recovery, and a rising motion.s and reversal Overdrives) cannot be safe meatied by the majority of 5Ps and 2Ps.

 Expand the below dropdown for a more detailed explanation.